 There are two exceptions that can’t be adjusted:

 Pretty much every other grinder is adjustable.
-The size of the grounds that comes out of the grinder is adjusted by changing the distance the burrs are away from each other.
+The size of the grounds that come out of the grinder is adjusted by changing the distance the burrs are away from each other.
 How to adjust them is different on every model.
-Usually there will be something you can turn.
+Usually, there will be something you can turn.
 On most electric grinders there is a pretty big knob you can turn.
-On other models you can turn the whole hopper.
+On other models, you can turn the whole hopper.